PunchThrough/bean-docs/src/features/accelerometer.md

 <br>

- * See `Line 15` that shows how to print in serial.
-To findout more about accessing serial in the Arduino IDE, checkout this tutorial [Using Serial](#)
+ * `Line 15` shows how to print in serial.
+To findout more about activating virtual serial on the Bean and viewing it on the Arduino IDE, checkout this tutorial [Using Serial](#)

 Your Bean's accelerometer is configured in low power mode.
 As a result, when your Bean requests a reading, the accelerometer takes about 5 ms to warm up before it returns a reading.
 This means that your Bean is able to read the accelerometer at a maximum frequency of 200 Hz.